SaschaDittmann/CFCD-exercises/application_management.md

 </p>
 </details>

 ### Create a 'manifests-multiple-apps.yml' file to deploy two apps.
 Both apps should have a Memory Limit of 512 MB and a Disk Limit 512 MB.
-The first app is called 'node-app', is located in the '~/node-app' folder, and needs two environment variables ('FIRST_NAME' with the value 'Han' and 'LAST_NAME' with the value 'Solo').
+The first app is called 'node-app' and is located in the '~/node-app' folder.
 The second app is called 'java-app', and the 'java-app.jar' file is located in the '~/java-app/build/libs' folder.
-Deploy these appa using the CF CLI.
+Deploy these apps using the CF CLI.

 <details><summary>show</summary>
 <p>